Bayesian Variational Inference for Mixed Data Mixture Models: Introduction

 In this paper, we propose a VI algorithm for finite mixture models on mixed type data, which allows both the continuous and categorical variables to influence the make up of each mixture component.
 We employ a mean-field variational approximation of the posterior with conjugate priors in order to obtain analytical updates of the variational posterior using the CAVI algorithm, with the derivation equations provided.
-We also perform a convergence analysis of the proposed CAVI algorithm.
-In particular, we demonstrate that the posterior mean produced by the algorithm converges to the true parameter value as the sample size approaches infinity, provided the data are generated according to the true model.
+To provide a rigorous foundation for our method, we study the asymptotic properties of the CAVI-derived variational posterior as the sample size tends to infinity.
+We prove that the CAVI posterior mean is locally consistent to the true parameter and that it remains asymptotically close to the maximum likelihood estimator (MLE) with a gap that vanishes at a rate of $O(1/n)$.
+Using these results, we show that the variational predictive density recovers the true data-generating likelihood, and the CAVI variational posterior contracts around the true parameter at rate $O(n^{-1/2})$.
 We investigate the empirical performance of our algorithm extensively on a number of simulated datasets, where both point estimation and uncertainty quantification of the variational posterior are assessed and compared with a Gibbs sampler and existing EM methods.
+We also compare runtimes between CAVI and Gibbs.
 Finally, we analyse data from the National Health and Nutrition Examination Survey (NHANES), a program conducted by the National Center for Health Statistics (NCHS) that assesses the health and nutritional status of the U.S. population through interviews and physical examinations, from which we use continuous and categorical risk factor variables such as body mass index (BMI) and smoking status.
 These risk factors frequently co-occur and are often etiologically linked; for example, obesity is a known risk factor for dyslipidemia, elevated blood pressure, and hyperglycemia, making it difficult to accurately assess health risks when considering each factor in isolation.
 We show our method can produce medically interpretable clusters of participants, and we visualise said clusters in a way that takes into account uncertainty using the posterior predictive distribution, something that is missed in most frequentist and non model based clustering methods.